 - 6.4.4.
-There is no single way of identifying an individual who is likely to be susceptible to an extremist ideology.
-There are indicators that should be taken into consideration alongside other factors and contexts.
+Although there is no single way of identifying whether a child is likely to be susceptible to radicalisation into terrorism, there are indicators that should be taken into consideration alongside other factors and contexts.
 Background factors combined with specific influences such as family and friends may contribute to a child's vulnerability.
 Radicalisation can occur through many different methods (such as social media) and settings (such as the internet). - 6.4.5.
 As with managing other safeguarding risks, staff should be alert to changes in children's behaviour which could indicate that they may be in need of help or protection.
-Staff should use their professional judgement in identifying children who might be at risk of radicalisation and act proportionately, which may include the DSL making a Prevent referral. - 6.4.6.
+Staff should use their professional judgement in identifying children who might be at risk of radicalisation and act proportionately, which may include the DSL making a referral to the Police of Channel. - 6.4.6.
 Prevent referrals are assessed and may be passed to a multi-agency Channel panel, which will discuss the individual referred to determine whether they are vulnerable to being drawn into terrorism and consider the appropriate support required.
 An individual's engagement with the programme is entirely voluntary at all stages.
-Guidance on Channel is available at: Channel duty guidance: protecting vulnerable people from being drawn into terrorism (HM Government, February 2021). - 6.4.7.
+Guidance on Channel is available at: Channel duty guidance: protecting people susceptible to radicalisation (HM Government, February 2023). - 6.4.7.
 The DfE's briefing note The use of social media for on-line radicalisation (2015) includes information on how social media is used to radicalise young people and guidance on protecting pupils at risk. - 6.4.8.
 Advice and support about extremism (including the Channel Programme) is available from Hertfordshire Police (details at page 8 of this policy: key external contacts).